 Once I came across a child beating icy Hills pond with a stick.
 It made a most appealing bonging sound.
 Later I heard haunting chirps and zinging at the same pond.
-I was the only one there, so I had to assume the ice was making that music all by itself.
+Since I was the only one there, I had to assume the ice was making those sounds all by itself.

 Such vivid aliveness, and joyful creativity!
 And with deep appreciation for the changing seasons in her unspoiled part of the world.
 At the same time, Jonna makes clear that living in northern Sweden with few other people around involves sacrifice, a great deal of hard work and a willingness to accept dark times – quite literally unavoidable in winter that far north.

 Jonna’s online business selling silver jewelry, photo prints and paintings grew to support several family members and friends in a part of the world where jobs can be scarce.
 She started it as a means to allow her to live on land that her family has owned in northern Sweden for 400 years.

 Her videos allow us to join her as she plays with her pets, renovates buildings, paints using pigments she makes from local materials, celebrates with family and friends, sings to the cows, and travels to various locations, along with breath-taking footage of nature in its many moods.
 Jonna says she hopes her videos can provide those living in apartments a measure of the beauty and inspiration of nature.
 Rather than causing envy as you might expect, how she shares invites us to figure out and go after what would be optimal to have in our own lives.